yutanagano/nearust/docs/source/usage_py.rst

 The Python package exposes two ways to use the symdel algorithm.
 The first is the :py:func:`~nearust.symdel` function, which is optimised for one-off computations.
-In addition, the package also provides a memoized implementation in the :py:class:`~nearust.CachedSymdel` class, which is useful for cases where you know you will be repeatedly querying against a large reference set.
+In addition, the package provides a memoized implementation in the :py:class:`~nearust.CachedSymdel` class, which is useful for cases where you know you will be repeatedly querying against a large reference set.